-On December 17, 2009, Allen Maroney ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Department of Public Works' ("Agency") decision to terminate him from his position as a Motor Vehicle Operator.
-On January 7, 2010, Agency filed a Request for Extension to Submit [its] Answer.
-Subsequently on January 28, 2010, Agency submitted its Answer to Employee's petition for appeal, along with other supporting documents.
-On November 23, 2010, Employee submitted a handwritten brief, along with a letter of recommendation from a Mr. Thaddeus McRae, of Samaritan Inns.
+On January 15, 2010, Lewis Blakeney ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the D.C.
+Department of Transportation's ("Agency") decision to terminate him from his position as a Motor Vehicle Operator.
+On February 19, 2010, Agency submitted its Answer to Employee's petition for appeal, along with other supporting documents.

-I was assigned this matter on or around April 3, 2012.
-On April 4, 2012, I issued an Order directing the parties to attend a Status Conference on May 1, 2012.
-Agency complied, but Employee did not.
-Thereafter, I issued an Order for Statement of Good Cause.
-Employee was ordered to submit a statement of good cause based on his failure to attend the May 1, 2012 Status Conference.
-Employee had until May 18, 2012 to respond.
-As of the date of this decision, Employee has not responded to the May 1, 2012, Order.
+I was assigned this matter on or around June 10, 2012.
+On June 11, 2012, I issued an Order directing the parties to attend a Status Conference on July 11, 2012.
+On June 19, 2012, Employee's copy of the June 11, 2012, Order which was mailed to his address on record was returned to this Office marked "RETURN TO SENDER; VACANT; UNABLE TO FORWARD."
+Agency was present for the Status Conference, but Employee was a no-show.
+Thereafter, on July 12, 2012, I issued an Order for Statement of Good Cause.
+Employee was ordered to submit a statement of good cause based on his failure to attend the July 11, 2012 Status Conference.
+Employee had until July 25, 2012 to respond.
 The Order specifically noted that if either party did not appear at the Status Conference, sanctions may be imposed pursuant to OEA Rule 621, 59 DCR 2129 (March 16, 2012).
-The record is now closed.
+On July 25, 2012, the July 12, Order mailed to Employee's address on record was also returned to this Office marked "RETURN TO SENDER;